Kendrick Lamar: 2012–2013: Good Kid, M.A.A.D City

-Lamar began planning his debut album before Section.80 was released.
+Lamar began planning a new album before Section.80 was released.
 From February to April 2012, he opened for Drake on his Club Paradise Tour.
 He began working with J. Cole on a collaborative album around that time.
 On February 14, Lamar would release the song "Cartoon & Cereal" for digital download, a track that features Gunplay.
 On March 8, The Fader reported that Lamar had signed a joint venture recording contract with Aftermath Entertainment and Interscope Records; under the deal, TDE continued to serve as his primary label.
-His first commercial single, "The Recipe" featuring Dr. Dre, premiered on rhythmic crossover radio on April 2.
+His next single, "The Recipe" featuring Dr. Dre, premiered on rhythmic crossover radio on April 2.

-Good Kid, M.A.A.D City, Lamar's debut album and first project under a major record label, was released on October 22, 2012.
+Good Kid, M.A.A.D City, Lamar's second album and first project under a major record label, was released on October 22, 2012.
 He worked with producers such as Pharrell Williams, Hit-Boy, Scoop DeVille, Jack Splash, and T-Minus to create an atmospheric West Coast hip-hop album with heavy gangsta rap influences.
 Its lead single, "Swimming Pools (Drank)", marked Lamar's first top 20 single on the U.S. Billboard Hot 100.
 Its other singles, "Backseat Freestyle", "Poetic Justice", and "Bitch, Don't Kill My Vibe", enjoyed moderate commercial success.
 Good Kid, M.A.A.D City was met with widespread critical acclaim, who lauded Lamar's nonlinear songwriting and thematic scope.
 Greg Kot of the Chicago Tribune applauded him for giving gangsta tropes a "twist, or sometimes upend[ing] them completely" on a record that "brims with comedy, complexity and the many voices in [Lamar's] head."
 The album debuted at number two on the Billboard 200 with 242,000 copies sold; the highest first-week album sales of the year by a male rapper.
 Good Kid, M.A.A.D City surpassed The Eminem Show (2002) to become the longest-charting hip-hop studio album on the Billboard 200.
 In October 2022, it became the first hip-hop studio album to spend over ten consecutive years on the chart.